bsmith89/midas2-wiki/Home.md

   CNV modules.

-Reference-based metagenotyping pipeline requires users to choose a reference genome(s) as the **template genome database**.
+Reference-based metagenotyping pipeline requires users to choose a reference genome(s) as the template genome database.
 Microbiome data usually contains hundreds of species in one sample, and only species with enough read coverage can be used for reliable strain-level analysis.
 A good reference database should be both representative and comprehensive in terms of the sufficiently abundant species in the sample.
-Therefore, a typical MIDAS 2.0 workflow starts with a "database customization" step which build **sample-specific reference database** of sufficiently abundant species selected via profiling 15 universal single copy marker genes.
+Therefore, a typical MIDAS2 workflow starts with a species selection step which chooses a sample-specific reference database of sufficiently abundant species selected via profiling 15 universal single copy marker genes.